Installing Linux Mint Debian Edition with Submarine

 Partitioning

-Ensure that you disk uses a GPT partition table.
+Ensure that your disk uses a GPT partition table.

 Installation